japila-books/apache-spark-internals/docs/executor/Executor.md

 launchTask is used when:

-* CoarseGrainedExecutorBackend is requested to xref:executor:CoarseGrainedExecutorBackend.adoc#LaunchTask[handle a LaunchTask message]
+* CoarseGrainedExecutorBackend is requested to executor:CoarseGrainedExecutorBackend.md#LaunchTask[handle a LaunchTask message]

-* LocalEndpoint RPC endpoint (of xref:spark-local:spark-LocalSchedulerBackend.adoc#[LocalSchedulerBackend]) is requested to xref:spark-local:spark-LocalEndpoint.adoc#reviveOffers[reviveOffers]
+* LocalEndpoint RPC endpoint (of spark-local:spark-LocalSchedulerBackend.md#[LocalSchedulerBackend]) is requested to spark-local:spark-LocalEndpoint.md#reviveOffers[reviveOffers]

-* MesosExecutorBackend is requested to xref:spark-on-mesos:spark-executor-backends-MesosExecutorBackend.adoc#launchTask[launchTask]
+* MesosExecutorBackend is requested to spark-on-mesos:spark-executor-backends-MesosExecutorBackend.md#launchTask[launchTask]

 == [[heartbeater]] Heartbeat Sender Thread